fenago/chatbots-development/md/Lab_6.md

 in the cloud.
 Next, we will learn about the rich presentation options, and the devices for which the conversational flow can be designed.
 We will then explore the Zomato service for restaurant data and integrate it into a chatbot built using the Bot Builder SDK.
-We will finally deploy it on Skype.

 By the end of this lab, you will be able to: